hannahfathi99/Operating-Systems-Laboratory-Course/README.md

 ## Notes

-These educational materials were prepared for undergraduate laboratory instruction.
+These educational materials were independently developed by the author for undergraduate laboratory instruction.

-The repository is intended to demonstrate educational content development, technical documentation skills, and laboratory teaching experience.
+The repository demonstrates educational content development, technical documentation, and laboratory teaching experience.

+The instructional materials were used as teaching resources across multiple undergraduate laboratory sections.

 ---

-## Contact
+## About the Author

 Hannah Fathi

 M.Sc.
 Student in Artificial Intelligence

+Research Interests

-Computer Vision
+- Computer Vision
+- Medical AI

-Remote Sensing
+- Remote Sensing

-Deep Learning
+- Deep Learning
+- Satellite Image Processing